+The VLAP program provides an excellent opportunity for students to engage in meaningful and impactful client-facing work.
 VLAP is a client centered program serving the needs of Vermont's veteran community.
 VLAP handles a wide array of client matters including veteran specific matters such as discharge upgrades and VA benefit appeals.
-VLAP also handles general civil matters such as SSI/SSDI benefit appeals, consumer bankrptcy matters, simple estate planning, foreclosure defense and eviction defense.
+VLAP also handles general civil matters such as SSI/SSDI benefit appeals, consumer bankruptcy matters, simple estate planning, foreclosure defense and eviction defense.
 VLAP works directly with clients giving students an opportunity to work on essential lawyering skills such as client interviewing, evidence review, persuasive and informative writing, as well as client matter management.
 Students may also participate in administrative hearings and hearings in federal and state court.